d4advancedmedia/D4lightbox/README.md

 ### How To Install
 	1. Install and Activate plugin
-	2. Add the code below to custom.js
+	2. Add the code below to page

 ````
 <script type="text/javascript" charset="utf-8">